 Telehealth also helps care providers who visit patients in their homes or assisted care facilities connect with providers for more comprehensive care.
 It can even bring care to some of the most remote and underserved communities in the world.

-Telehealth fills gaps in early detection for patients self-isolating and avoiding overcrowded and possibly infected emergency rooms.
-Patients can use telemedicine to triage their symptoms and guide them to further care.
-Virtual health is especially useful for high-risk patients – seniors, the chronically ill, and those living close to each other such as on military ships, in prisons and working on oil rigs, to name a few.
+Telehealth filled gaps in early detection for patients who self-isolated and avoided overcrowded and infected emergency rooms.
+Patients used telemedicine to triage their symptoms and guide them to further care.
+Virtual health is especially useful for high-risk patients – seniors, the chronically ill, and those living close to each other such as on military ships, in prisons, and working on oil rigs, to name a few.

-Telehealth helps providers keep tabs on patients diagnosed and in quarantine.
-For those in mass quarantine, virtual care also helps manages the large numbers of people who must be monitored and tracked.
-For seniors in a long-term care facility or others living in residential care, telehealth expands staff capability to monitor symptoms and help patients manage what is often multiple chronic conditions.
+Telehealth helped providers keep tabs on patients diagnosed and in quarantine.
+For those in mass quarantine, virtual care also helped manage the large numbers of people who had to be monitored and tracked.
+For seniors in a long-term care facility or others living in residential care, telehealth expanded staff capability to monitor symptoms and helped patients manage multiple chronic conditions.